 The College is heavily reliant on Government funding via ESFA, Greater Manchester Combined Authority (GMCA) and Office for Students.
-A significant increase in ESFA funding for 2020/21 is most welcome and needed.
+There was a significant increase in ESFA funding for 2023/34 due to increased learner numbers and similar is expected for 2024/25.
 However, there can be no assurances of additional funding going forward.
-The financial impact of the Covid-19 Pandemic is forecast to be severe.
-Further increases in funding - despite the compelling case for such - are unlikely unless Government policy or practice prioritise the Further Education (FE) Sector for more support and investment.

-The College is acutely aware of the economic uncertainty and challenges post the pandemic - and prudently will plan for an adverse impact on future income levels.
-The one area of most uncertainty is apprenticeships.

-The College, in conjunction with its key stakeholders, is developing a strategy for growth in response to the devolution agenda and to the apprenticeships reform.
-It is recognised that the introduction of the apprenticeship levy will significantly affect that marketplace though the full implications are not yet known as government policy continues to develop.
+The College is acutely aware of the economic uncertainty, therefore, will prudently plan for an adverse impact on future income levels.
+The College, in conjunction with its key stakeholders, is developing a strategy for growth in response to the devolution agenda and is aware of the possibility this may extend from Adults to envelop 16-19s also.